Rei-SwitchBot/faq/en-us/Motion Sensor.md

 Then enable the Motion Sensor's

-cloud service
+Third-party Service

 .

 ■ Step 2

-Tap the Siri Shortcuts option on the cloud service page.
+Tap the Siri Shortcuts option on the Third-party Service page.

 ■ Step 3